 This list covers hotels that were located in the area of Lambton Municipal Council (1871-1938), which included parts of North Lambton and Jesmond.

 The map below shows the location of Lambton Hotels.
-Hotels that are still operating are shown in green, historical hotels are shown in red.
+The three hotels that are still operating are shown in green, historical hotels are shown in red.
 I have used the ‘drinking glass’ icon, where the location of a hotel is known, and a generic placemarker icon if the location is uncertain or unconfirmed.

 In documenting the history of hotels it is important to understand the roles of owners, lessees and licensees.
 The hotel owner is the person (or company) that owns the land and buildings upon the land.
 The owner may then lease the buildings to another person (or company) for the purpose of running a business such as a hotel.
 The hotel licensee is the person who is granted a liquor license by the government and is responsible for adhering to the liquor regulations.
 Sometimes the owner and licensee are the same person, but sometimes the owner, lessee and licensee are three different entities.
 For example, in 1893 the Reservoir Hotel was owned by John Cox, leased to John and James Toohey, and the licensee was William Rutherford.

 The history of hotels can also be confusing in that not only can the same hotel can different names over time, but sometimes different hotels can have the same name.
 For example, there were two different hotels in Lambton called the Commercial Hotel, one operating from 1880 to 1882, and a different hotel operating from 1888 to 2018.
 Sometimes a hotel name and license can be transferred to a different geographical location.
 For example, the Miners’ Arms Hotel first opened on Howe Street in 1887, but then moved to the adjacent block of land in Howe Street in 1881.